-CSV files can be used for model training and predictions just like any other data source supported by Pecan.
-CSV (comma-separated values) format, which allows you to save data in the form of plain text, is commonly used by applications as a medium for transferring data between systems without the need for a dedicated interface.
+A CSV (comma-separated values) file allows you to save data in the form of plain text.
+Applications commonly use it as a medium for transferring data between systems without needing a dedicated interface.

-You’d like to start building a model quickly, without connecting Pecan to your data source.
+You’d like to build a model quickly without connecting Pecan to your data source.

-You’d like to incorporate data that's been created and modified manually (e.g. Microsoft Excel tables).
+You’d like to incorporate data that has been created and modified manually (e.g., Microsoft Excel tables).

-This method is not useful when you want to schedule a model to generate automatic predictions based on new incoming data.
-For such purpose it is recommended to use Pecan’s built-in connector to import CSV files hosted on Amazon S3.
+This method is not applicable when you want to schedule a model to generate automatic predictions based on new incoming data.

-This article explains the formatting requirements for CSV files that are uploaded to Pecan, how Pecan parses such files, and how to upload CSV files.
+This article explains the formatting requirements for CSV files uploaded to Pecan, how Pecan parses such files, and how to upload CSV files.

 CSV formatting requirements